Western Designer and owner of Western Identity, Kate Biaggi, with a Custom Livestock and Cattle Brand

 And not knowing any better, I believed everyone who told me this.
 Until - I took an “Exploring Careers in Agriculture” class in my sophomore year of college and saw something familiar pop up on the list – a role as a Graphic Designer.
 Don’t ask me why I never saw the possibility for this while I was in high school, but suddenly the doors flew off the hinges and that old passion had re-sparked itself (a million times stronger than what it had ever been).

-Around the same time, I had already been offering digital photo correction and repairs for my local community, but my husband’s cousin approached me to see if I would be interested in building her logo for her Western Mobile Boutique.
+Around the same time, I had already been offering digital photo correction and repairs for my local community, but my friend approached me to see if I would be interested in building her logo for her Western Mobile Boutique.
 Desperate to see what skills I still had in me, I quickly accepted and built what I still consider to be one of my favorite logos to date.
 From there, the fire was lit and I knew that I had found the role that combined all of my biggest passions – the Western World, Small Businesses, Social Media, Marketing, and Graphic Design.